 The Listed Equity Investment Strategy and Listed Alternative Equities Investment Strategy

-This investment strategy supports the long-term goals of the Paris Agreement and is committed to taking proactive steps to limit the rise in average global temperatures.
-Therefore, our goal is for all of our portfolio companies and projects to become net neutral in greenhouse gas emissions by 2050.
+These investment strategies reflect our support for the long-term goals of the Paris Agreement and our commitment to taking proactive steps to limit the rise in average global temperatures.
+Therefore, we aim to have all our portfolio companies become net neutral in greenhouse gas emissions by 2050.

 To achieve this goal, we believe it ideal for our portfolio companies to formulate and implement greenhouse gas reduction plans that comply with the Paris Agreement.

 However, as part of this process, we must support companies likely to implement future reductions rather than investing only in companies with low emissions or reducing their carbon output per the Paris Agreement.